MinghuiChen43/awesome-deep-phenomena/README.md

 ## Neural Tangent Kernel

+### Neural Tangent Kernel: 2023

+- Beyond the Universal Law of Robustness: Sharper Laws for Random Features and Neural Tangent Kernels. [[paper]](https://arxiv.org/abs/2302.01629)
+  - Simone Bombari, Shayan Kiyani, Marco Mondelli.
+  - Key Word: Neural Tangent Kernel; Random Feature.
+  - <details><summary>Digest</summary> Machine learning models are vulnerable to adversarial perturbations, and a thought-provoking paper by Bubeck and Sellke has analyzed this phenomenon through the lens of over-parameterization: interpolating smoothly the data requires significantly more parameters than simply memorizing it.
+However, this "universal" law provides only a necessary condition for robustness, and it is unable to discriminate between models.
+In this paper, we address these gaps by focusing on empirical risk minimization in two prototypical settings, namely, random features and the neural tangent kernel (NTK).

 ### Neural Tangent Kernel: 2022

 - A Kernel Perspective of Skip Connections in Convolutional Networks. [[paper]](https://arxiv.org/abs/2211.14810)